-Department announcements and important information are listed on the SBHSE website.
+Department announcements and important information is listed on MyASU in the Graduate Student community.

 Misuse of departmental telephones, copiers, supplies, facilities is a serious offense that will lead to disciplinary action.
 At a minimum, students found to have used departmental resources for non-department approved purposes will be required to reimburse the department for such uses.